Fertility after cancer treatment

 On this page:

-Men can have a reduced sperm count after treatment or not produce any sperm at all.
+- In men and people assigned male at birth, sperm count after treatment may be reduced or there may be no sperm produced at all.
 This can be caused by chemotherapy, hormonal treatment, surgery or radiotherapy.

 Checking fertility after treatment